War: how spending days in fear can be bad for your mental health - 03/18/2022

-Despite progress in negotiations between Russia and Ukraine for a possible ceasefire, the fear of what could happen in the coming months still surrounds much of the world’s population.
+Despite progress in negotiations between Russia and Ukraine for a possible ceasefire, fear of what could happen in the coming months still surrounds a large part of the world’s population.
 Experts point out that, even away from conflict, it is impossible not to be impacted, and the scenario of destruction, suffering, deaths and despair triggers a series of health consequences, ranging from stress, anxiety and fear to difficulty sleeping and catastrophic thoughts.

 Feeling fear is natural, but when it is constant it can indicate the need for professional follow-up.
 “When sensing the presence of a danger imminentWhether real or not, the brain prepares the body to fight or flee, mobilizing a series of physiological resources in this response, such as the acceleration of the heartbeat to bring blood to the muscles.
 Fear goes hand in hand with anxiety, which is the attempt to anticipate a future danger and which can generate alertness in the individual.
 If this state is constant and persistent, very high levels of anxiety are generated, which can harm social, professional or other areas of the subject’s life”, says the psychologist.
 Herbert Saldanha.

 Psychologist Vanessa Gebrim, an expert in treating anxiety and post-traumatic stress disorder, says that living in constant fear weakens the immune system, affects thinking and decision-making.
 “The first reaction is anxiety, but when this process is prolonged, the body can stay in a state of alert for longer, bringing problems to the person’s health, such as anxiety disorder, post-traumatic stress disorder and other conditions. of depression,” he says.
-“There are people who, even though they have no contact with Ukrainians, are absorbing all the pain and discussing the war and the possible consequences of a nuclear attack.”
+“There are people who, even though they don’t have contact with Ukrainians, are absorbing all the pain and discussing the war, in addition to the possible consequences of a nuclear attack.”

 This doesn’t just happen in wars, of course.
 A neurologist at the Hospital das Clínicas at UFPE (Federal University of Pernambuco), José Luiz Inojosa says that having constant and daily fear, such as the fear of losing your job, of being contaminated with a deadly virus, of insecurity in cities, of not eating , not fitting into social network patterns or even the fear of war, serves as one of the factors that will lead to chronic stress, because even though some are not intense, they are constant.